-Exercise a high degree of caution in India because of the high threat of terrorist activity, civil unrest and crime, and the high rate of vehicle accidents.
+- Exercise a high degree of caution in India because of the high threat of terrorist activity, civil unrest and crime, and the high rate of vehicle accidents.
 Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.
+See Safety and security.

 Safety and security.

-- We continue to receive reports that terrorists are planning attacks in India, including in regions frequented by Westerners.
-We assess that attacks could occur anywhere at any time with little or no warning, including in locations frequented by Australians, such as religious sites, markets and festivals.
-See
+- We continue receiving reports that terrorists are planning attacks in India, including in regions frequented by Westerners.
+Attacks could occur anywhere at any time with little or no warning, including in locations frequented by Australians, such as religious sites, markets and festivals.
+See Safety and security.

 Safety and security.